 The Headteacher of Ickford School is also a Mentor for Newly Appointed Headteachers.
+The Deputy Head is an external moderator for Literacy.

-The school is also a very active member of the Buckinghamshire School Sports Partnership and successfully competes in competitive festivals throughout the year.
-In 2018 the School joined the Wheatley Area Sports Partnership.
+The school is also a very active member of the Mandeville School Sports Partnership and successfully competes in competitive festivals throughout the year, as well as being a member of the Wheatley Area Sports Partnership.